kartikKarekarGSLAB/JunitTestcases/README.md

 # JunitTestcases
-Learing pratice for wirting junit testcase in Java
+Learing to write unit test cases for Java code.